 - Remove your potatoes from the oven and immediately scrape them from the paper using a thin metal spatula.
 These tend to stick a bit, so you will need to use a spatula to remove them rather quickly to a plate.
 A thin spatula makes this easy.

 - Serve in a bowl or in tacos or whatever you like.
 I eat them both as just breakfast potatoes and in tacos as a lunch/dinner.
-I topped them with chopped avocado and my 5 Minute Mexican Tahini Sauce This sauce gives extra flavor and tang and is SO GOOD and it just takes 5 minutes, so it's highly recommended.
+Top with the avocado and Mexican tahini sauce.

 - These potatoes need to be eaten immediately while they are crispy, as they will start to soften sitting at room temperature.
 For leftovers and to make them crispy again, simply add them back to the oven at 300 degrees for just a few minutes.